Host the Ultimate Super Bowl Party

 Watching the Super Bowl is only half the fun.
-Lure friends and family with a comfortable venue to watch the big game, and celebrate Super Bowl Sunday with good company and conversation.
+Invite friends and family over to watch the biggest game of the year, and celebrate with good company and conversation.
 Pump up the festivities with football-theme decorations and kick off your game-day menu with the delicious appetizers, desserts, and fresh beverages that follow.

 Create football fever without disrupting your home's decor.
-String mini pennants along a bookshelf for a quick and easy garland.
-Choose only the competing teams or celebrate the entire NFL.
+String mini pennants along a mantel or bookshelf for a quick and easy garland.
+Choose only the competing teams or celebrate the entire league.
 Strategically place footballs, mini helmets, paper team logos, or other football-theme accessories on the food table or around the party area.

-Editor's Tip: Party supply stores, such as Party City, are a good resource for inexpensive football decorations, such as the ones shown.
+Editor's Tip: Party supply stores, such as Party City, are a good resource for inexpensive football decorations like the ones shown.

 Encourage guests to mingle from the TV room to the kitchen and in between by setting out snacks that can be eaten by the fistful.
 Sweet spices drive the flavor in this nut mixture that makes a bowl of pretzels feel incomplete.

 Editor's Tip: Pour the crunchy, salty-and-sweet snack into paper cones for mess-free single servings that look more sophisticated than a generic snack bowl.

 Help guests make the right (food) play with homemade table cards.
 Download our FREE party kit for the cute, printable cards.
 Who knew a Super Bowl bash could be so fancy?

 This spicy cheese-ball-turned-football is the perfect snack to eat while watching the Super Bowl.
 Shape our delicious cheese ball recipe into a pointed oval and cover the cheese mixture with crispy bacon so it resembles a football.
 Don't forget to add cheese strips to form the football's lines.
 See more of our favorite football-shaped foods!